 - Need for Appropriate Due Diligence: The watershed 2007 Baker Hughes settlement made clearer than ever the compelling need for appropriate due diligence on agents and intermediaries, a message enforcement officials have reinforced through more recent settlements and other announcements.
 The failure to conduct due diligence leaves a company in a position where it cannot rationally form a basis to conclude that no illegal payment was made and therefore can subject the company to liability under at least the relevant recordkeeping and internal control requirements.
 The AB Volvo and Textron settlements both were based in part on the failure to conduct adequate due diligence and the need for enhanced compliance measures when conducting business in the Middle East.
 There was similar language in the Tyco settlement regarding South Korea and in the Siemens charging documents regarding the developing world as a whole.
 Indeed, the prosecuting attorney in Frederic Bourke's trial emphasized in closing that "He [Bourke] didn't ask any of his lawyers to do due diligence."
-Failure to appreciate critical need of due diligence exposes companies and individuals to the possibility of similar allegations.
-This view has more recently been embraced by the international community, with the OECD releasing guidance on internal controls, ethics and compliance programs that counsels towards the adoption of a risk-based approach to due diligence.
-(See, e.g., Frederic Bourke Jr., DOJ Opinion Procedure Release 08-02, DOJ Opinion Procedure Release 08-01, Tyco, UIC, Siemens, AB Volvo, Ingersoll-Rand, Paradigm, Textron, Delta & Pine, Baker Hughes, BAE, Technip, Snamprogetti). - Need to Structure and Staff Compliance Functions Appropriately: Through a variety of means, governmental officials have emphasized the need for companies to take measures to ensure that their compliance obligations are taken seriously at the highest level of management and that the compliance function is appropriately structured and staffed.
+Failure to appreciate the critical need of due diligence exposes companies and individuals to the possibility of similar allegations.
+This view has more recently been embraced by the international community, with the OECD releasing guidance on internal controls, ethics and compliance programs that counsel towards the adoption of a risk-based approach to due diligence.
+(See, e.g., Frederic Bourke Jr., DOJ Opinion Procedure Release 08-02, DOJ Opinion Procedure Release 08-01, Tyco, UIC, Siemens, AB Volvo, Ingersoll-Rand, Paradigm, Textron, Delta & Pine, Baker Hughes, BAES, Technip, Snamprogetti, RAE). - Need to Structure and Staff Compliance Functions Appropriately: Through a variety of means, governmental officials have emphasized the need for companies to take measures to ensure that their compliance obligations are taken seriously at the highest level of management and that the compliance function is appropriately structured and staffed.
 In Siemens, the charging documents emphasized that the company's compliance apparatus lacked sufficient resources and was faced with an inherent conflict of interest as it was tasked both with preventing and punishing breaches and with defending the company against prosecution.
 The Daimler prosecution similarly criticized the company's compliance efforts, stating that one of the factors that contributed to the improper conduct was "an inadequate compliance structure."
-(See, e.g., Siemens, Daimler).
+RAE was also criticized for implementing compliance procedures the DOJ characterized as "half measures."
+By contrast, the OECD's Phase 3 Report on the U.S. indicates that "effective application [of anti-bribery]